avaisan/parkrun-statistics/cdk/README.md

 5. Deploy backend with `deploy-backend`.
 6. Deploy frontend with `deploy-frontend`.

-### Security, monitoring, scalability considerations
+### Security, monitoring
-- Frontend is deployed to S3 for ease of deployment and cost savings
+- Frontend is deployed to S3 for ease of deployment and cost savings.
-- Though this is just a statistics app with little usage, I still deployed WAF in front of CloudFront.
-Access to frontend S3 bucket is restricted to CloudFront.
+- S3 is only accessible from CloudFront distribution.
 - Logs, metrics go to CloudWatch so identifying access and usage patterns is doable.